pravisankar/origin/images/ipfailover/keepalived/README.md

 HA Simple Failover Test (keepalived)
 ====================================
-The simplest test on VIP failover is to stop keepalived on one of the minions.
+The simplest test on VIP failover is to stop keepalived on one of the nodes.

         $ vagrant ssh minion-1

-        $ #  Check which VIPs are served by this minion. ip a ls dev enp0s8
+        $ #  Check which VIPs are served by this node. ip a ls dev enp0s8

         $ #  Make sure the VIP in the busy loop above 10.245.2.111 is
-        $ #  "owned"/serviced by this minion.
+        $ #  "owned"/serviced by this node.
 Or then use a VIP that's
-        $ #  serviced by this minion in the above mentioned busy looper
+        $ #  serviced by this node in the above mentioned busy looper
         $ #  monitoring script (while true; curl ... done).
         sudo service keepalived stop

         $ vagrant ssh minion-2
-        #  Check that the VIPs from minion-1 are taken over by this minion.
+        #  Check that the VIPs from minion-1 are taken over by this node.
         ip a ls dev enp0s8

         $ vagrant ssh minion-1
         $ #  Set things back to a "good" state by starting back keepalived. sudo service keepalived start

-        $ #  Check the VIPs served by this minion. ip a ls dev enp0s8
+        $ #  Check the VIPs served by this node. ip a ls dev enp0s8

-HA Hard Failover Test (bring down the minion)
+HA Hard Failover Test (bring down the node)
 =============================================
-The hard failover VIP test basically involves stopping the whole shebang (keepalived, openshift-router and haproxy) by bringing down one of the minions.
+The hard failover VIP test basically involves stopping the whole shebang (keepalived, openshift-router and haproxy) by bringing down one of the nodes.

-1. Halt one of the minions ("Aww") ...
+1. Halt one of the nodes ("Aww") ...

         $ #  If you are monitoring a specific VIP ala 10.245.2.111 in the
-        $ #  example mentioned above, then bring down the minion that's
+        $ #  example mentioned above, then bring down the node that's
         $ #  "owns" that VIP.
 For now, bringing a random one down.
         $ vagrant halt minion-$((RANDOM%2 + 1))